Post-Completion OPT

 Screenshot from online I-765.
 What is your father's birth name?
 What is your mother's birth name?

-These additional questions only apply to students who are requesting a Social Security card to be issued on the Form I-765.
+These additional questions only apply to students who request that a Social Security card be issued on Form I-765.

 Screenshot from online I-765.
 2X2 Photo of you.